jswalden/streaming-json/src/stdlib/README.md

 Files in this directory define helper functions that abstract away standard library function use, in order that such uses be easily identified as vectors for user-defined code to muck with package functionality.
-(We don't bother to abstract away use of the various `Error` constructors as they're trivially found by searching.)

 Ideally this package wouldn't invoke user-modifiable standard library functionality, for greatest faithfulness to standard library semantics.
 It